rienst/gymrats/README.md

 # Gymrats

 Gymrats started as an idea to build a fitness tracking app.
-It was my first time building a full stack MERN app and because of that, I refactored and learned from it a lot.
-When I finished the user management logic, I felt it was a good time to wrap this thing up and take my learnings to a new project where I could focus on scaling it more effectively.

 The front-end uses React and Bootstrap.
 The back-end uses Node.js, Express and MongoDB with Mongoose.
 Both written in TypeScript.

+It was my first time building a full stack MERN app and because of that, I refactored and learned from it a lot.
+When I finished the user management logic, I felt it was a good time to wrap this thing up and start new project, using what I learned and focussing more on scalability from the start.

 ## Features